SLHome/Simple-TCP/README.md

 A simple, cross-platform HTTP and SMTP client library implemented using C++11 and Boost.Asio.

 This project was forked from [eidheim/Simple-Web-Server](https://github.com/eidheim/Simple-Web-Server), and the HTTP client library was refractored to extract the underlying TCP protocol for use with SMTP.

-*Everything below this sentence has not been updated.*
+The primary aim of this project is to make an SMTP client based on Boost.Asio.
+As an added benefit, the SMTP and HTTP clients run on the same Boost.Asio and TCP client code, which may make maintenence and debugging easier.

+Note: It would be possible to build upon the TCP client to make an FTP/FTPS client (feel free to send a PR if you have done that).

-### Features
+### Features (when complete)

-* Asynchronous request handling
-* Thread pool if needed
 * Platform independent
-* HTTPS support
+* SMTPS and HTTPS support
 * HTTP persistent connection (for HTTP/1.1)
-* Client supports chunked transfer encoding
+* Supports chunked transfer encoding
-* Timeouts, if any of Server::timeout_request and Server::timeout_content are >0 (default: Server::timeout_request=5 seconds, and Server::timeout_content=300 seconds)
-* Simple way to add REST resources using regex for path, and anonymous functions
+* Timeouts
+* HTML emails

 ### Usage

-See http_examples.cpp or https_examples.cpp for example usage.
+See smtp_examples.cpp, smtps_examples.cpp, http_examples.cpp, https_examples.cpp for example usage.

-See particularly the JSON-POST (using Boost.PropertyTree) and the GET /match/[number] examples, which are most relevant.
+Note that you will need to replace the "To:" parameter with your own email to receive the messages.

 ### Dependencies

 * Boost C++ libraries
-* For HTTPS: OpenSSL libraries
+* For SMTPS/HTTPS: OpenSSL libraries

 ### Compile and run